jguice/mac-bt-headset-fix/README.md

 Then you can run the ps command again to verify it's no longer running.

- **Note** *this won't restart the Remote Control Daemon (either restart your system or look at the command in the code and replace unload with load to do that)*
+ **Note** *on quit the application will try to reload the Remote Control Daemon to restore whatever functionality it provides*

 ## TODO